How to Export a PDF in C# | IronPDF

 $vbLabelText $csharpLabel

-How to Serve from a Web Server to Browser
+How Do I Serve a PDF from a Web Server to the Browser?

 public IActionResult DownloadInvoice(int invoiceId)